khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Privacy-Policy.md

 # Permissions

-Android Terminal Emulator asks for several permissions on behalf of the command line tools that you can run from within Android Terminal Emulator.
-By itself Android Terminal Emulator does not use any of these permissions.
-It requests the permissions so that they are available to command-line programs that ar run from within the terminal emulator.
+Android Terminal Emulator asks for several permissions on behalf of command line tools that run from within the emulator.
+The current set of permissions that are requested is.

 * android.permission.INTERNET allows access the Internet.
 Examples of programs that use this permission are rcp, telnet, ssh, and ftp.
 * WRITE_EXTERNAL_STORAGE allows writing to the SD card.
 Used by cp, mv, and any tool that writes files.